Daniela-Padilha/42_Net_Practice/exercises/level9.md

 ### Goal 6

-1. Make sure no pirvate or reserved IP is being used.
+1. Make sure no private or reserved IP is being used.
 Connect the routing table of Internet I to the host C by setting up a route with the IP of host C as the destination.

 ## ✅ Solution